-Obtaining concentration credit for courses taken abroad is a two-step process: (1) preliminary approval of your course selection from the Concentration Advisor before you go and (2) final approval from the Concentration Advisor when you return to Brown with your coursework and transcript.
+Obtaining concentration credit for courses taken abroad while matriculated at Brown is a two-step process: (1) preliminary approval of your course selection from the concentration advisor before you go (signature required) and (2) final approval from the concentration advisor when you return to Brown with your syllabi, coursework, and transcript.
 All students, including those on Brown-run programs, must obtain formal IR concentration approval upon return to Brown.
 If you fail to obtain formal concentration approval, you will not be able to count your study abroad toward the IR concentration and will instead have to fulfill concentration requirements with courses taken at Brown.

 The university determines the number of transfer credits Brown accepts when you are admitted as a transfer student.
 But the IR Program decides whether and how to apply your transfer credits toward the IR concentration.
 In order that your degree be truly a Brown experience, we require that at least 10 of the 14 IR requirements be completed at Brown.
-You must meet with the IR concentration advisor who determines which credits may fulfill requirements.
-The IR Program cannot apply credit taken at another institution until it appears on your Brown transcript.
+You must take your syllabi, coursework, and transcript to meet with the IR concentration advisor who determines which credits may fulfill IR requirements.
+The IR Program cannot apply credit taken at another institution until it appears on your Brown transcript and has recevied departmental approval in ASK.
+Course equivalency is determined by the associated department (e.g., HIST, ECON, POLS).
 Note - courses taken online do not fulfill IR concentration requirements.

 The IR Program accepts a maximum of two courses taken during summer school toward the IR concentration.
 Summer courses not taken at Brown must be approved for Brown graduation credit by the office of the Dean of the College and appear on the student’s Brown transcript.